alexa/avs-device-sdk/README.md

 * `ServerDisconnectIntegratonTest` tests are disabled until they are updated to reflect new service behavior.
 * Bluetooth initialization must complete before connecting devices, otherwise devices are ignored.
 * The `DirectiveSequencerTest.test_handleBlockingThenImmediatelyThenNonBockingOnSameDialogId` test fails intermittently.
+* On some devices, Alexa gets stuck in a permanent listening state.
+Pressing `t` and `h` in the Sample App doesn't exit the listening state.
+* Exiting the `settings` menu doesn't provide a message to indicate that you are back in the main menu.